mattbasta/client-performance-handbook/manuscript/03-Overview-of-a-Pages-Lifecycle.md

 Request
 : Once the connection has been established (and secured, if over HTTPS), the client can make a request to the server.
 Depending on a number of factors, the information included in this request can be quite slow.

+Redirect
+: If the server receives a request and determines that the client should instead be requesting a different resource (or has completed its processing and is sending the client to another resource), it responds to the client with a redirect.
+A redirect is a combination of a `3XX` status code and a `Location` HTTP header.

 Response
 : After the server receives the client's request, it can begin processing and formulating a response.
 The first part of this response is the HTTP response headers, followed immediately by the content the user requested.